alixdecr/PRAB/apis/gestao-hospital/README.md

 | PATCH | 0 | 0% |
 | DELETE | 2 | 8% |
 | TOTAL | 25 | 100% |

+### Other Information

+- Number of Unique Routes: 13

+- Number of Unique Query Parameters: 4